Maximizing Stochastic Monotone Submodular Functions: Introduction

 Two important special cases are {\em uniform matroid} and {\em partition matroid}.
 In a uniform matroid, all the subsets of $\A$ of size at most $k$, for a given $k$, are independent.
 Uniform matroids represent cardinality constraints.
 A partition matroid is defined over a partition of set $\A$, where every independent set includes at most one element from each set in the partition.

-The celebrated result of Nemhauser~et~al.~\cite{NemhauserWF78} shows that for maximizing nonnegative monotone submodular functions over uniform matroids, the greedy algorithm gives a $(\efac \approx 0.632)$-approximation of the optimal solution.
-Later, they showed that for optimizing over matroids, the approximation ratio of the greedy algorithm is ${1\over 2}$.
-Recently, Calinescu~et~al~\cite{CalinescuCPV08} proposed a better approximation algorithm with ratio $1-{1\over e}$.
-It also has been shown that this factor is optimal (in the value oracle model), if only a polynomial number of queries is allowed~\cite{NemhauserW78,Feige98}.
+The celebrated result of~\cite{NemhauserWF78} shows that for maximizing nonnegative monotone submodular functions over uniform matroids, the greedy algorithm gives a $(\efac \approx 0.632)$-approximation of the optimal solution.
+Later, \cite{FisherNW78-2} showed that for optimizing over matroids, the approximation ratio of the greedy algorithm is ${1\over 2}$.
+Recently,~\cite{CalinescuCPV08} proposed a better approximation algorithm with a ratio of $1-{1\over e}$.
+It also has been shown that this factor is optimal (in the value oracle model, where we only have access to the values of $f(S)$ for all the subsets $S$ of the ground set), if only a polynomial number of queries is allowed (see~\citealt{NemhauserW78,Feige98}).

-However, these algorithms are designed for deterministic environments.
-In practice, one must deal with the stochasticity caused by the uncertain nature of the problem, the incomplete information about the environment, etc. For instance, in welfare maximization, the quality of the resources may be unknown in advance, or in the capital budgeting problem some projects taken by an investor may fail due to unexpected events in the market.
-As another example, in viral marketing some people in the initial set might not adopt the behavior.
-Also, in the environmental monitoring example, it is expected that a non-negligible fraction of sensors might not work properly for various reasons.
+However, all these algorithms are designed for deterministic environments.
+In practice, one must deal with the stochasticity caused by the uncertain nature of the problem's parameters, the incomplete information about the environment, and so on.
+For instance, in welfare maximization, the quality of the resources may be unknown in advance, or in the capital budgeting problem some projects taken by an investor may fail due to unexpected events in the market.
+Yet another example is from viral marketing, where some people whom we target might not adopt the behavior (e.g., receive a coupon or a promotion but not purchase the product).
+Also, in the environmental monitoring example, it is expected that a non-negligible fraction of sensors might not be functioning properly due to various reasons.

-All these possibilities motivate the problem of stochastic submodular maximization.
-In the stochastic setting, the outcome of the elements in the selected set are not known in advance and they will be only discovered after they are chosen.
+All these possibilities motivate the study of submodular maximization in the stochastic setting.
+In such settings, the outcome of the elements in the selected set are not known in advance and they will only be discovered after they are chosen.